GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  * 1) Resizing them so that every image follows the rule of architecture(i.e) input and output size.(This is my team personal                  mistake.We forget to resize depth images,So i have to to do it everytime.)
   * 2) Having an access to all the respective files of images.
   * 3) Making sure we have all the inputs and ouputs in a single list so accessing them would be easier and also shuffling them also            would be easier
+  * 4) visualization of the dataset list folder images
-  * 4) Splitting the entire images into two sets one is train dataset and other is test dataset.
+  * 5) Splitting the entire images into two sets one is train dataset and other is test dataset.
-  * 5) Finding mean and standard deviation of the foreground and background,background,mask and depth images.
+  * 6) Finding mean and standard deviation of the foreground and background,background,mask and depth images.
-  * 6) Main part loading the dataset int the format of batches by creating a class
+  * 7) Main part loading the dataset int the format of batches by creating a class
-  * 7) Applying the transformations
+  * 8) Applying the transformations
-  * 8) Loading the dataset by calling the dataset
+  * 9) Loading the dataset by calling the dataset
-  * 9) Loading the dataset by calling Dataloder class
+  * 10) Loading the dataset by calling Dataloder class
-  * 10) Finally Visualizing the dataset
+  * 11) Finally Visualizing the dataset

 ## Resizing them so that every image follows the rule of architecture(i.e) input and output size.(This is my team personal                  mistake.We forget to resize depth images,So i have to to do it everytime.)